teanijarv/HLR/README.md

 It is built to work with Pandas dataframes, uses SciPy, statsmodels and pingouin under the hood, and runs diagnostic tests for testing assumptions while plotting figures with matplotlib and seaborn.

 ## Installation
-HLR is meant to be used with Python 3.x and has been tested on Python 3.9-3.12.
+HLR is meant to be used with Python 3.9 or above, and has been tested on Python 3.9-3.12.

 #### Dependencies
 - [NumPy](https://numpy.org/)